Services

 Our customers are Estonian companies – mainly logistics and production companies and owners of volumetric goods.
 In cooperation with our partners, we offer our customers individual solutions, which include everything from freight route planning to delivery of the goods to the customer’s door.

-Rail transport is a specific field of activity with high safety requirements, which means that many different regulations must be taken into account: international and domestic agreements, transport regulations, instructions for calculating freight payments, etc. Documentation related to freight transport is available HERE.
+Rail transport is a specific field of activity with high safety requirements, which means that many different regulations must be taken into account: international and domestic agreements, transport regulations, etc. Documentation related to freight transport is available HERE.

 Multimodal transport